quii/learn-go-with-tests/structs/readme.md

 ## Further refactoring

-Now that you have some understanding of structs we can now introduce "table based tests"
+Now that you have some understanding of structs we can now introduce "table driven tests"

-Table based tests are useful when you want to build a list of test cases that can be tested in the same manner.
+Table driven tests are useful when you want to build a list of test cases that can be tested in the same manner.

 ```go
 func TestArea(t *testing.T) {